 2) the opera house

 This reference would indicate that Wilde's lecture did, in fact, take place in a theater setting.
-But the lower case suggests it would not have been the main Opera House (formerly Hallo's and later Funke Opera House).
+But the lower case is a hint that it was not the main Opera House (formerly Hallo's and later Funke Opera House).

 The City Hall Theatre

-Confusion has arisen because Wilde's lecture took place at a theater that was known briefly as "City Hall," with the name used in the sense of a music or concert hall, as in his previous two lectures at Liberty Hall (Lawrence) and Corinthian Hall (Atchison) .
+Confusion has arisen because Wilde's lecture took place at a theater that was known only briefly as "City Hall," with the name used in the sense of a music or concert hall, similar to his previous two lectures at Liberty Hall (Lawrence) and Corinthian Hall (Atchison) .

-Frederick (Fred) Schmidt, a dry goods merchant, was an early developer in Lincoln, and the longtime owner of premises built c.
+Frederick (Fred) Schmidt, a dry goods merchant, was an early developer in Lincoln, and the longtime owner of premises on O Street built c.
 1878 that provided for commercial use on the ground floor, with a two-story height theater on the upper floor.
 It was here that Wilde lectured.

 By 1880, the city directory noted that the building stood on O Street opposite the government post office under the proprietorship of Schmidt and Jones., housing "City Hall, with a seating capacity of 1,000 used for all sorts of public purposes."
 These activities included dances of The Pleasant Hour Club, and, later, productions of The People's Theatre.

-The building subsequently extended its commercial activities to both floors, occupants including Schmidt Dry Goods, The Union Pacific Tea Company, Grand Leader Department Store, Simon Galter's Men's Furnishings, and the Golden Eagle Department Store.
+The problem for researchers was that the building subsequently extended its commercial activities to both floors, occupants including Schmidt Dry Goods, The Union Pacific Tea Company, Grand Leader Department Store, Simon Galter's Men's Furnishings, and the Golden Eagle Department Store.

 The inevitable modifications to the facade that made the structure unrecognizable, also masked its original use for more than a century.